Practical Tips for Implementing the Open-Closed Principle

 What is the Open-Closed Principle?

-The Open-Closed Principle, coined by Bertrand Meyer, emphasizes the importance of designing software components that can be extended without altering their source code.
-This principle fosters code stability, reduces the risk of introducing bugs, and promotes code reuse.
+The Open-Closed Principle, coined by Bertrand Meyer, is about designing software components that can be extended without touching their source code.
+Following it produces more stable code, reduces the risk of introducing bugs, and encourages code reuse.

 Practical Tips for Implementation